UPPMAX/UPPMAX-documentation/docs/software/git_on_bianca.md

 1. On Bianca: make a backup of your code directory.
 1. On Bianca: move the entire code directory to the wharf folder.
 1. On Rackham: mount the wharf directory.
-1. On Rackham: change the git remote url to GitHub’s URL.
+1. On Rackham: change the git remote URL to GitHub’s URL.
 1. On Rackham: pull and push from GitHub.
 1. On Bianca: move the directory from the wharf back to your project.
-1. On Bianca: change the git remote url back to your local Bianca repo.
+1. On Bianca: change the git remote URL back to your local Bianca repo.
 1. On Bianca: push any changes you got from GitHub to your local Bianca repo.

 Best way to show this is by an example: